endel/twitch-onstream-todo-list/README.md

 ### `TODOIST_TOKEN`

-Open _"Settings"_ → _"Integrations"_, and scroll to the bottom, then copy the token to clipboard.
+Open _"Settings"_ → _"Integrations"_, and scroll to the bottom, then copy the API token to clipboard.

 ![](screenshot-settings.png?raw=1)